MystenLabs/sui/doc/src/move.md

 initializer function.
 Let us use a concrete example to illustrate this.

-Let us continue our fantasy game example, and let us introduce a concept of a forge that will be involved in the process of creating swords - for starters let it keep track of how many swords have been created.
+Continuing our fantasy game example, let's introduce a concept of a forge that will be involved in the process of creating swords - for starters let it keep track of how many swords have been created.
 Let us define the `Forge` struct and a function returning the